Chapter 4: Waryoni Garèo

 His jaw tightened.
 “Because I’m your elder, the proper way to address me is Great Waryoni Garèo.
 It is a sign of respect.”

 She felt a flicker of annoyance.
 Garèo demanded her respect, but she didn’t understand why speaking formally was important to him.
-Her mother swore most of the time and didn’t even have a shred of respect for the dark-skinned man.
+Her mother swore at him constantly and didn’t even have a shred of respect for the dark-skinned man.
 She answered even though she knew it would only antagonize him.
 “What if I don’t respect you?”

 For a moment, she wondered if she went too far.